Effective Date: 2011

 A. Types of Discriminatory Conduct and Actions.
-This is the procedure for investigating any type of discrimination prohibited by the Policy on Discrimination, Harassment, or Retaliation, including sexual or other discriminatory forms of harassment or retaliation, except as provided under B, below.
+This is the procedure for investigating any type of discrimination prohibited by the Policy on Discrimination, Harassment, or Retaliation or the Sexual Harassment and Misconduct Policy, except as provided under B, below.
 Discrimination may be an employee’s action or conduct or may be a policy or general practice of the university.

-For examples of the types of discrimination that may be handled under this procedure, see the Office of Compliance & Policy's discrimination resources website.
+For examples of the types of discrimination that may be handled under this procedure, see the Office of Compliance & Equity's discrimination resources website.

 This procedure does not replace other university or Commonwealth procedures such as grade appeals, the process for appealing a performance evaluation, or the Commonwealth Department of Employment Dispute Resolution grievance program.